Sydney Walk: Botanic Gardens & Hyde Park

 Step 5 – The Royal Botanic Gardens

-After you have taken lots of photos head into the gardens and follow the sea wall around to the Opera House.
-If you have time to explore the gardens, my favourite spots are:
+After you have taken lots of photos, head into the gardens and follow the sea wall around to the Opera House.
+The gardens host over 5,000 species of plants, making it a living museum of botany and history.

 The Cadi Jam Ora: First Encounters Garden – Signage here explains the way the land was used by indigenous Australians